Luos-io/Documentation/src/_pages/high/json-api.md

 }
 ```

-#### Nodes informations
+#### Nodes information
-Each listed node of the network has basic node informations and a list of hosted modules:
+Each listed node of the network has basic node information and a list of hosted modules:

 ```JSON
 { // node 1